 Kale Crunch Salad

 Why We Love It: Sometimes, we eat kale salads because we know our body needs them.
-Other times, we eat kale salads because the dressing and other ingredients are so dang good.
+Other times, we eat kale salads because the dressing and ingredients are so dang good.
 This is the latter case (though don’t doubt for a second that it’s just about as nutrient-dense as it gets).
-Kale ranks high on my list of the greens I crave, but when you add to it a healthy dose of deliciousness in the form of a tahini-mustard vinaigrette, well, I don’t need much else.
+Kale ranks high on my list of the greens I crave, but when you add a healthy dose of deliciousness in the form of a tahini-mustard vinaigrette, I don’t need much else.

 Hero Ingredient: Everything Bagel Seasoning.
-Nothing more needs to be said.
+That’s all.

 Tropical Pineapple-Ginger Smoothie